-Even if you live in a pleasant neighborhood, you might notice suspicious activities in a nearby house: people coming in and out at all hours, cars making brief stops.
+Even if you live in a pleasant neighborhood, you might notice suspicious activities in a nearby house: people coming in and going out at all hours, cars making brief stops.
 You might have even heard rumors that it's a popular place to buy drugs.
-This can make you feel unsafe, and start reducing your quality of life as well as property values.
-What do you do?
+This can make you feel unsafe, and reduce your quality of life as well as property values.
+What can you do?

 In many cities and suburbs, it is not uncommon to find an apartment or home that seems to be a central spot for sales or use of illegal substances.
-There are a few things to consider, if you believe you are living near such a location.
+Below are a few things to consider, if you believe you are living near such a location.
+We'll cover:

-Not all rumors are true.
 Just because you've heard murmurings about a local home does not necessarily mean that illegal activities are actually occurring there.
 Unless you've personally seen drugs being sold with your own two eyes, proceed with caution.
-You would not want to make any false accusations about your neighbor, whether those accusations are made to his face, behind his back, or to law enforcement.
+You would not want to make false accusations about your neighbor, whether those accusations are made directly, behind the neighbor's back, or to law enforcement.

 If you live in a common interest development (such as a condo) that is governed by a homeowners' or neighborhood association, you might first speak with your leadership there to report the problem.